 NOTE: You will need Purdue's BoilerKey two-factor authentication to access the VPN service.
 If you do not yet have a BoilerKey, go here for information on how to sign up.

 ITaP provides a Virtual Private Network (VPN) service to the Purdue community; you'll need it when you are off campus to map a network drive to your ECN home directory and/or to use Microsoft's Remote Desktop Connection to connect to a Windows PC, among numerous other services.

 This article provides notes for Macintosh users connecting to VPN for the first time and for Mac users who might be seeing problems on later attempts.

 This is ITaP's "AnyConnect Portal" page.
-If everything progresses automatically and (after perhaps 30-60 seconds) you see a prompt for your Purdue Career Account username and password, you're all set; enter your credentials and you'll be connected to Purdue's VPN.
+If everything progresses automatically and (after perhaps 30-60 seconds) you see a prompt for your Purdue Career Account username and password, enter your BoilerKey 2 factor authentication credentials and you'll be start the process of downloading/installing Purdue's VPN.